 The season is winding down, and your plants are going dormant but there is no end to the beauty your garden can provide!
 Our deciduous trees are sporting brilliant fall foliage, while asters and goldenrods still abound in the field.
 But, with winter approaching, lets think ahead to what’s coming next!
 Native plants can provide four seasons of interest, with beauty to admire even in the most dreaded part of winter.
-Here, we will take a look at some of our favorite native plants for winter interest that we have available now!
+To find out what we have in stock at the moment, please check here.

 Conifers – Trees (medium mature size)

 ‘Yankee Blue’ Atlantic White Cedar (Chamaecyparis thyoides ‘Yankee Blue’)

 A shorter, narrower selection of the above species with exceptional, silvery-blue foliage.
 It prefers the same conditions as the species (see below), but will only grow 15 to 20 feet tall x 6 to 8 feet wide.

 There are so many hybrids and cultivated varieties of arborvitae on the market, but we grow the true native species!
 Just like other arbs, the native species has soft, scaly foliage and an upright, columnar habit.
 However, if left to grow naturally, it will grow 20 to 40 feet tall x 10 to 15 feet wide with a visible trunk!
 They can be pruned annually to maintain a specific size.
 Prefers full sun and average to wet soils.